iterative/dvc.org/content/docs/use-cases/model-registry.md

 [data registries]: /doc/use-cases/data-registries

-DVC model registries give your team key collaborative capabilities:
+DVC model registries gives your team key collaborative capabilities:

 - Store, organize, and track the [versions] of different models effectively.
 - Full data provenance and lineage trails guarantee that your modeling is